 On the 5th.‘…still in chace of the lugger at 2 PM. fired a number of guns to bring her too, hoisted out all our boats, Mann’d and Arm’d in order to board her but she runs ashore before we could come up with her she proved to be the Mayflower Privateer from Dunkirk…’

 There was no specific mention of Killiney Bay and the Aurora anchored with her prize in Dublin Bay alongside the Nemesis.
 The cruise continued in a similar vein as far as the Waterford Estuary, making a return to England on September 13.
-The reason for the bad Irish Press may have been action by British warships off Dublin or may have been that they boarded a number of vessels in the Bay in order press gang additional crew.
+The reason for the bad Irish Press may have been the action by British warships off Dublin or may have been that they boarded a number of vessels in the Bay in order to press gang additional crew.

 The Head & Smuggling

 As Bray had little or no history of ship building, over and above what any other coastal village had for small fishing boats, it was unusual and coincidental how twelve months after the Slabbersludge incident, in September 1781, a privateer cutter was fitted out, pierced for 20 guns, and was launched at Bray.
 This privateer was prepared for cruising but no details of her ownership or name were given.
 The incident which the piratical marauders, who supposedly existed between Bray & Wicklow and had raided the wreck site of the Belgioioso, followed in the summer of 1783.